 Importance of Industries

 Many IP firms do a good job streamlining their Services and Industries.
-Oblon, for example, lists 6 Services and 6 Industries, with sub-pages underneath.
+Oblon, for example, shows graphic icons for each industry (with drop-down sub-industries), as well as a list of services.
 As a full-service firm, the Day Pitney website does a nice job, right on their homepage, showcasing their Services and Industries.
 I especially like how they say “Explore Our Services” and “Explore Your Industry” (note the use of “our” versus “your.”)

 Visitors to your site know what industry their business is in, and want to see how your firm can help them with their issues.
 Industry pages explain the expertise your attorneys have within that field, and often reference multiple services that clients in that industry regularly need.
 Remember to cross-link industry pages with related service pages, rather than writing duplicative copy.
 Industries may include pages such as: